OpenPrinting/cups-filters/README.txt

 So, "pdftopdf" handles this case as follows;
 (In following pseudo program, JCL option is a option specified with JCLOpenUI)

-if (Both JCLBegin and JCLToPSInterpreter are specified in the PPD file) {
+if (Both JCLBegin and JCLToPDFInterpreter are specified in the PPD file) {
     output JCLs that marked JCL options.
 }